Flags from the countries of all teams who've competed at RoboGames/ROBOlympics.

 Length of Event: 3 minutes

-Robot Weight Range: 50 lbs
+Robot Weight Range: 23 kg

-Robot Control: Remote Controlled
+Robot Control: Remote Controlled or autonomous

 Engineering Principles: Electrical Engineering, Mechanical Engineering, Computer Science